jbcodeforce/jbcodeforce.github.io/docs/opendatahub.md

 ## Summary

-The goal of Open Data Hub is to provide open source AI tools for running large and distributed AI workloads on Openshift Container platform.
-While AI Library is to provide ML models as a service on Openshift.
+The goal of Open Data Hub is to provide open source AI tools for running large and distributed AI workloads on OpenShift Container platform.
+While AI Library is to provide ML models as a service on OpenShift.

 In general, an AI workflow includes most of the steps shown in figure below: